 Humor – You can laugh about depression?

-Seriously, there is a lot out there.
+The theme of this section, and of Prozac Monologues itself is GRAVITY KILLS.
+Seriously, there is a lot of mental illness humor out there.
 Search online for bipolar humor, depression humor, suicide humor.
 Yes, suicide humor.
 The following are some of my favorites.

 Video podcast: Suicide’n’Stuff is where Dese’Rae L. Stage and Jess Stohlmann-Rainey host guests from people who work in suicide prevention and people in the arts dealing with the topic.
 The show has a restricted rating for language, terror, and some disturbing images.
 “Disturbing” refers to taste, I think.
 Terror?
 I have no idea what that’s about.
 But the ideas presented are provocative, strongly expressed, and not those of the mainstream mental health machine.
 They are the views of actual suicide attempt survivors who work every day in the field of prevention and take a jaundiced eye toward the sanitized answers.
 And they laugh a lot.